mschmitt/radiostation/README.md

   * CPU: Less than 1 core for Vorbis encoding
   * RAM: Unclear

-* An architecture that has a reliable principal backend but disposable frontends:
+* Relay architecture
-  * *${domain}* served by relays only, former single server turns into a hidden principal server, *radio.${domain}*
+  * *${domain}* served by icecast relays only, former single server turns into a hidden icecast principal server, *radio.${domain}*
   * Relays are semi-disposable VPSes and connect on demand
   * Web server on each relay reverse-proxies the entire root hierarchy to the main server
   * Tasks to automate on relay:
     * Install dependencies (webserver, icecast)
-    * Supress Logging in Webserver and icecast
+    * Supress Logging in Webserver and icecast **TODO/FIXME**: Still haven't manage to reliably suppress icecast logging wtf
-    * Configure webserver for Letsencrypt and reverse proxy (read back up on how I previously did this in a DNS Round Robin - but let's not prematurely optimize for this)
+    * Configure webserver for Letsencrypt and reverse proxy
     * Configure webserver cert stealing for icecast
     * Configure icecast (passwords, listener, certificate, relay)
     * Prometheus
+  * **TODO/FIXME:** Currently the CDN is one server.
+How does Apache *MDomain* work for a DNS round robin?